 Plant for the Birds and the Bees

-Florida boasts a dry season, November through April, and wet season, May thru October, with scorching temperatures in the summer.
+Florida has a dry season (November through April) and a wet season (May through October), with scorching temperatures in the summer.
 To preserve soil moisture that occurs as a result of rainfall and irrigation, top off gardens with a thick layer of mulch.
 This also helps deter weeds.
-Also, consider replacing hard surfaces like concrete sidewalks with porous materials like brick or gravel so rain can trickle into the soil.
+Also, consider replacing hard surfaces like concrete sidewalks with porous materials, like brick or gravel, so that rain can trickle into the soil.

 Don't Forget to Compost

-Florida’s sandy soil could use a nutrient boost.
-One easy way to do that?
-Add compost, which you can make yourself.
+Florida's sandy soil could use a nutrient boost.
+One easy way to do that is adding compost, which you can make yourself.
 Think of it as natural recycling.
-Instead of throwing away kitchen scraps like banana peels and wilted lettuce and yard waste, throw them into a compost pile.
+Instead of throwing away yard waste and kitchen scraps like banana peels and wilted lettuce, toss them into a compost pile.
 I use a compost bin that I can easily rotate to help add oxygen to the decomposition process.
-After several weeks, it produces “black gold”—a soil amendment chock-full of essential nutrients.
-Just add it to your garden before planting or mix into the soil for established plants.
+After several weeks, it produces "black gold"—a soil amendment chock-full of essential nutrients.
+Either add it to your garden before planting or mix into the soil for established plants.

-Florida might have different rules for making the most of your landscape game, but that doesn't mean there isn't plenty of fun to be had.
-Follow our principles and you'll love the yard you create.
+Florida may have different rules for making the most of your landscape game, but that doesn't mean there isn't plenty of fun to be had.
+Follow these principles and you'll love the yard you create.